tytydraco/yessleep/out/The_Nightmare_Man_has_hunted_my_family_for_generations_killing_those_who_dont_follow_the_rules.md

 “I think I was there,” I said.
 “As a boy, I got trapped… somewhere else.
 It felt like I was there for days, but the Sun never rose.”

-“You need to fight fire with fire.
+“You need to fight fire with fire, Tommy.
 Purify the Nightmare Man with the flames.
 End it, son.
 Avenge your mother and myself and kill this evil bastard.”

 \*\*\*